 You may feel obliged to talk to the police about your charges, but that is not recommended.

-You should maintain silence and contact your lawyer for assistance.
+Maintain your silence and contact your lawyer for assistance.

 Keeping your lawyer by your side during this time will ensure the police follow due process.